 How many hours do I have on the CE Registry?

 To verify your hours, please log in to My Account and click on the "Certification Maintenance" link to confirm your interval and the total number of ASHA CEUs earned in your interval.

 What will happen if I don't accumulate 30 hours during my maintenance interval?

 If you do not accumulate 30 hours during your 3-year maintenance interval and have not been granted an extension, you will lose your certification for failing to comply with the certification maintenance standard.
 If your certification has been dropped or revoked, you are no longer certified.
 If you want to regain your certification, you will be required to submit an application for reinstatement and meet the certification standards in effect at that time.

 Can I be granted an extension to complete my Certification Maintenance Hours (CMHs)?

 Yes, however, certification maintenance extensions will only be granted after October 15 of the third year of your maintenance interval.
 Please submit your request for an extension by completing the ASHA Certification Maintenance Extension Request Form.
 It is important to note that individuals who request an extension are audited for the maintenance interval for which the extension is granted as well as the next interval.

 If I earned more than 30 hours during my maintenance interval, can I carry the surplus over into my next interval?

-No. The 30 required professional development hours must be completed within each 3-year maintenance interval.
-The Council For Clinical Certification in Audiology and Speech-Language Pathology (CFCC) determined that 30 hours of professional development every 3 years is a minimum number of hours that would demonstrate a commitment to lifelong learning and ensure currency in the field.
+No. The 30 required CMHs must be completed within each 3-year maintenance interval.
+The Council for Clinical Certification in Audiology and Speech-Language Pathology (CFCC) determined that 30 CMHs every 3 years is a minimum number of hours that would demonstrate a commitment to lifelong learning and ensure currency in the field.
 Most ASHA certificate holders are participating in more than 30 hours every 3 years.